Application Due Dates

 - For spring semester, applications are due January 30th.
 Example: Placement desired for Spring 2018 - applications are due January 30, 2017

 - The student teaching field experience is available either fall or spring semester.

 - Admitted into the School of Education

 - Receive a passing score on the state Basic Skills Test or Test of Academic Proficiency.
 For more information on testing visit this link for the Illinois Certification Testing: www.il.nesinc.com.

 - Meet all GPA and course prerequisite requirements of your program before the semester of your placement.
 Speak with your advisor for more information.

-- Pass all appropriate content area test(s) and APT tests the semester BEFORE student teaching.
+- Pass all appropriate content area test(s) the semester BEFORE student teaching.
+Illinois elementary education licensure will change beginning September 1, 2017.
+Those students finishing program requirements and graduating with license entitlement prior to August 31, 2017 will be required to pass Il content test 110 for their K-9 license.
+Students finishing program requirements and graduating beginning September 1, 2017 on will be required to pass Il content test 197-200 for their elementary education (grades 1-6) license entitlement.
 Consider taking the tests early enough to allow time for a re-take if needed.
-Check Moodle “Professional Educator Licensure Program: General Placement & Field Experiences Information Board” for further information on the particular tests you must pass.
+Check Moodle “Professional Educator Licensure Program: General Placements & Field Experiences Information Board” for further information on the particular tests you must pass.

 Important Items to Note